Get My San Diego Zoo & Other Discounts

 4. Military and First Responders Discounts

 B105 Military Days at the Zoo occur on Memorial Day, July 4th, and Veterans’ Day.
-All active and retired military members receive free admission and may purchase up to six half-price admission tickets for their immediate family members.
+All active and retired military members receive free admission and may purchase up to six discounted admission tickets for their immediate family members.

 Military personnel who qualify for this offer include active-duty members of all branches, National Guard members, veterans with an honorable or medical discharge, and Reserve Officers’ Training Corps members with government-issued ID.
 The Zoo must verify your military ID in person.